How far north is Close Lake?

 What is the weather like so far north?

 What do you mean by a 4 and a 5 day fishing trip?
-There
+There are only 7 days in a week.

 What species of fish are at Close Lake?